Hemanth-Thaluru/own-load-balancer/Readme.md

 # Own Load Balancer
-Built the complete functioning load-balancer with roundrobin approach, along with continous health check
+Built the complete functioning load-balancer with roundrobin approach, along with continous server health check up

 ## How to try it
 1. Open the command line or Terminal.